 Once approved, the selected families and Habitat Tuscaloosa sign a "Partnership Agreement."
 Because there are many more applicants than available homes or funding, the Family Services Committee will select families and individuals who meet all of the qualifications and who have the greatest need for housing.

 NOTE In order to be considered for this program, you must currently LIVE or WORK in Tuscaloosa County for at least 6 months.

 Habitat Tuscaloosa's Home Repair Program is a great way to inspire and engage others to take action in revitalizing communities.
 The focus is on critical repairs of existing homes – one home, one block, one neighborhood at a time.
 Repairs are related to poor structural conditions, safety, landscaping and painting, as well as special needs, including wheelchair ramps.

-NOTE We DO NOT repair homes outside of the Tuscaloosa County.
+NOTE: We DO NOT repair homes outside of Tuscaloosa County.

 Habitat for Humanity of Tuscaloosa is known for building new homes and repairing existing homes.
 You may have seen the beautiful neighborhood of mostly Habitat homes built on Juanita Drive in the Alberta community.
 Prior to the tornado, Juanita Drive was the center of much of the criminal activity in the City of Tuscaloosa.
 Now, it is a place where neighbors know one another and children play together outside.

 Habitat Tuscaloosa plans to build a new neighborhood in West End and has 40 lots currently owned by Barr Realty under contract.
 Twenty-six of the lots contiguous (see attached diagrams).
 If we can acquire these lots, 40 families will have the opportunity to become Habitat homeowners, purchasing their homes at fair market value through 0% interest, 30 year mortgages, and at least 250 hours of each homeowner's labor.